-It can be expected that consumer watchdog groups and potentially also competitors will take an even closer look at advertising language in or with regards to online games.
+Firstly, it can be expected that consumer watchdog groups and potentially also competitors will take an even closer look at advertising language in or with regards to online games.
 Furthermore, challenges to terms and conditions and privacy policies have been on consumer watchdogs' agendas for quite some time now.
 This does not only apply to browser and client based games, but also to mobile apps.
+The vzbv has recently reviewed 32 apps specifically targeted at children and harshly criticized the wording of their terms and conditions and privacy policies as well as the design of their freemium offerings and the advertisements contained in them.
+According to press reports, some game providers, including the operator of the "Smurfs' Village" app, have already received cease and desist letters from vzbv.